dgva/test_repo/README.md

 Test two, for branches!
 Get it?
 Neither do i

-test 2 and a half. calf. that's weird
+Test 2 and a half. calf. that's weird

-test in a new machine.
+Test in a new machine.
 Yes, it's Linux Mint... sorry!

+Another test, this time, its Kubuntu... let's config!